-Be carefull using 12v to RAW on the cheap arduino clones!
-Due to bad/cheap voltage regulators on the clones many fails pretty fast.
+Be careful using 12v to RAW on the cheap Arduino clones!
+Due to bad/cheap voltage regulators on the clones, many fail pretty fast.
 If you want to use 12v I would recommend using a genuine pro mini or regulate the voltage yourself and not let the clone do it.

 3x5cm (cut PCB)

-To be able to achieve this you need to reprogram the atmega bootloader and lower the BOD!
+To be able to achieve this you need to reprogram the atmega bootloader/fuses and lower the BOD!